TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

-eBay User AgreementeBay- eBay User Agreement This User Agreement is effective upon acceptance for those users who accept it through registration of an eBay account, and from 15 June, 2015 for existing users.
-The previous amendment to this User Agreement was effective for all users on August 12, 2014.
+eBay User AgreementeBay- eBay User Agreement This User Agreement is effective upon acceptance for new users, and from October 28, 2015 for existing users.
+The previous amendment to this User Agreement was effective for all users on June 15, 2015.
 In this article Introduction About eBay Using eBay Policy Enforcement Fees Listing Conditions Purchase Conditions International Buying and Selling.
 Translation Content Notice for Claims of Intellectual Property Violations and Copyright Infringement Pursuant to Section 512(c) of Title 17 of the United States Code Holds Authorization to Contact You.
 Recording Calls Additional Terms

 *   Returns